Offset Basics:

 Backspacing is a general measurement that takes into consideration the available space you have behind the mounting pad of your wheels, hence why high offset wheels have a high backspace (6+1) and deep dish negative offsets have a low backspacing (1+6), first number being the space behind mounting area and second number being the available space in front of the mounting pad (think spoke design).
 An even easier example of this conversion would be a 7" wide wheel with a 3.5 inch backspacing.
 This would be the equivalent to a zero offset (+0mm) wheels since the mounting surface aligns with the centerline of the wheel

 Want to keep things stock?
 Get as high of an offset as you can on your new aftermarket wheels.
+Do you need to match OEM spec?
+Absolutely not.

 7" WIDE SPECS